Turkey Sausage Breakfast Burritos

 -

-Crack 8 eggs into a bowl and whisk with heavy cream, salt, and black pepper until fully combined and slightly frothy.
+Crack the eggs into a medium bowl and add the heavy cream, salt, and black pepper.

 -